lighterio/chug/README.md

 specifies which version of the content should be written to file.

+### .getLocations()
+`getLocations` returns an array of the locations of the assets in the load.

+### .getTags([string path])
+`getTags` returns a string of HTML, containing script tags and link tags for any JS and CSS assets in the load.
+The optional path argument prepends a path to the location of those assets.

 ## API

 The chug function is also an object with several methods.